New-Carve is a CNC router from CNC4newbie, a Canada-based brand that's gaining popularity in the hobby CNC world.

 Additionally, you do not have to remove your existing spindle to mount the laser as it's attached to the spindle mount itself.

-All the three axes of the New-Carve CNC router come pre-assembled with the lead screws and the linear bearings pre-installed.
+All three axes of the New-Carve CNC router come pre-assembled with the lead screws and the linear bearings pre-installed.

 CNC4newbie provides you with an excellent assembly manual complete with drawings that show the proper positioning of the bed frames along with what goes where.